j-fu/numcxx/doc/installation.md

 ## Installation of numcxx

-### TU Berlin UNIX Pool

-Here,  the  current  version  of  numcxx,  without  the  examples,  is installed in the directory /net/wir  The example subdirectories can be copied separately as a whole.

-### Virtual Machine

-The debian-numcxx  virtual machine can  be downloaded from  the course home page.
-Load this machine into VirtualBox and start it.
-Vtk, numcxx and vtkfig and codeblocks are installed on this machine.
-Examples can be run with the numcxx-build utility.

 ### Build on your own system

 Go to the  numcxx root directory and set up the cmake project: